 Whiting is committed to minimizing methane and other hydrocarbon leaks across our operations.
 We conduct leak inspections that meet or exceed the scope and frequency of applicable federal or state regulatory standards.
 As part of these efforts, our staff utilizes optical gas imaging (i.e., forward-looking infrared (FLIR) camera technology) across all our operations.
 Since 2010, we have led the industry by utilizing FLIR camera technology well ahead of regulations requiring FLIR camera inspections.

-Audio, visual and olfactory (AVO), FLIR camera inspections are completed by our dedicated internal inspection teams and supported by our environmental staff as needed.
-These inspection teams are trained on the equipment, techniques and procedures associated with these inspections prior to completing inspections.
+Audio / visual / olfactory (AVO) and FLIR camera inspections are completed by dedicated internal inspection teams in the Williston and DJ Basins, and by our environmental staff in other operating areas.
+These inspectors are trained on the equipment, techniques and procedures associated with these inspections prior to completing inspections.
 Additionally, our inspection teams, environmental staff, and production staff are trained annually on our Standard Operating Procedures (SOPs) and best practices.

 Leak inspections are performed on all equipment and associated piping and fittings at subject facilities.
 Whiting responds expeditiously to repair any leak discovered, regardless of size.
 In all cases, any leak repairs are re-inspected to ensure the repairs were successful.